bytecode-mike/docker-b00t/README.md

     push = false
     ....

-Is used to indicate that created image can be pushed to a [docker hub](https://hub.docker.com/account/signup/) (repository).
+is used to indicate that created image can be pushed to a [docker hub](https://hub.docker.com/account/signup/) (repository).
 By default the official hub is used but you can create your own [private docker repository](https://hub.docker.com/account/signup/).